taggaddaaaa/cinetekAngular/README.md

 test

 ### Installation
-Simply run `npm install` in the root directory and wait for all the dependencies to install.
+Simply run `npm install` et `bower install` in the root directory and wait for all the dependencies to install.
 Then run `gulp serve` to start the server.
 By default the page will be served on <a href="http://localhost:3000">http://localhost:3000</a>.